 The Washington State Emergency Worker Daily Activity Report is the required form for volunteers to use each night they sign in to work a shelter shift.

-It is most important that this form be filled out correctly.
-Please do not fill out any parts of the form that are not mentioned in the instructions.
+- o It is important that this form is filled out correctly. - Please do not fill out any parts of the form that are not mentioned in the instructions.